duongdev/unsplash-web-screensaver/README.md

 ## Todo
 * Create native screensaver for MacOS and Windows.
-* Create new tab extension on Google Chrome.
+* Create "new tab" extension for Google Chrome.
 * Display photo exif information.
 * Display notes, todo list, calendar, ...
 * Add a page allows users to configure their photos, notes, todo list, calendar, ...
 * Create a mobile application for configuration.
 Allows users to scan QR code from the screensaver to pair with the mobile app.

 * Improve English, upgrade README.